 For hot flashes and night sweats:

-- My current favorite supplement is French maritime pine bark extract, which, according to one small study from the brand Pycnogenolmay "reduce signs and symptoms associated with menopausal transitions," including hot flashes and night sweats.
+- My current favorite supplement is French maritime pine bark extract1, which, according to one small study from the brand Pycnogenolmay "reduce signs and symptoms associated with menopausal transitions," including hot flashes and night sweats.